saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 Besides public API, may be implemented next util endpoints for internal usage (non-public):
 * Revoke connection.
 For some reasons (security reason, cleaning job, etc.) Bank (Service Provider) should have possibility to revoke any connection
 * Create new authorization.
-Identity service should create new authorization with data from request from Bank Core (`authorization_code`, `title`, `description`, `user_id`), and send notifications (through Push Service) about new authorization to related connections.
+Identity service should create new authorization with data from request from Core banking (`authorization_code`, `title`, `description`, `user_id`), and send notifications (through Push Service) about new authorization to related connections.

 ## Identity Service Models